AidanJSmith/codefoo-2020/Hyrule (q2)/INFO.md

-#Python Implementation of Link's Summer Job list
+# Python Implementation of Link's Summer Job list
->It's not safe to go alone... so go with every logical permutation, just to be safe.
+> It's not safe to go alone... so go with every logical permutation, just to be safe.
+---
-##Running the code
+## Running the code
 There are no required packages, this code is designed to operate with python 3.
 `python hyrule.py`
 ##Understanding the code